Learn The Truth About Impact Effort Matrix In 60 Seconds (Free Guide & Template)

 The Problem with the Impact Effort Matrix

 Watch out for unconscious bias.
-People and teams tend to underestimate the effort and overestimate the impact.
+People and teams must pay more attention to the effort and overestimate the impact.

 People regularly underestimate the time it will take to finish a task.
-Almost no activity is normally completed ahead of schedule or on time.
-On the other hand, people have difficulties estimating the correct impact of an initiative.
-The reason is that no clearly defined metrics or even worse predictions and impact estimates are changed during the project.
+Very little activity is usually completed ahead of schedule or on time.
+On the other hand, people need help estimating the correct impact of an initiative.
+The reason is that no clearly defined metrics or, even worse, predictions and implications estimates are changed during the project.

 Eisenhower Matrix: Guide and FREE Template